myflyingbox/prestashop-lce/README.md

-LCE Prestashop Module
+LowCostExpress Prestashop Module
 ==============

-A Prestashop module that provides an interface to the LCE web services (cf. https://lce.io).
+A Prestashop module that provides an interface to the LCE web services (cf. https://lce.io), provided by LOW COST EXPRESS (company registered in France).

 IMPORTANT: this is a beta version, not to be used in production yet unless in close contact with the dev team.